Advanced Boxplot Maker

 • Category Axis - this is the axis that contains the categories.

-• Value Axis - this is the continuous axis, choose the name, the minimum value and the maximum value
+• Value Axis - this is the continuous axis; choose its title and font size.

 • Chart area - you can choose the color of the entire chart.